kn1g/contract-1/README.md

-# Numeraire Ethereum Smart Contract
+# Numerei Ethereum Smart Contract

 Numeraire is an [ERC20](https://github.com/ethereum/EIPs/issues/20) token used for staking in [Numerai](https://numer.ai)'s machine learning tournament to solve the stock market.
 The token mechanics are described in the [whitepaper](https://numer.ai/whitepaper.pdf).